 If I were a dog, I'd be a little miffed if I had to spend my entire holiday stuck inside a caravan whilst the family larked about and ate ice cream.

-Thankfully there are quite a few Isle of Wight attractions which allow dogs on leads, including:
+Thankfully there are quite a few Isle of Wight attractions that allow dogs on leads, including:

 Please note that this is just a selection.
 Don't assume an attraction doesn't allow dogs if it's not on this list.

-Thankfully there are quite a few Isle of Wight attractions which allow dogs on leads, including:
+Thankfully there are quite a few Isle of Wight attractions that allow dogs on leads, including:

-- Isle of Wight Steam Railway (dogs need a doggie ticket to ride the train, apparently) - old fashioned day out with trains which are lovingly maintained by volunteers in boiler suits
+- Isle of Wight Steam Railway (dogs need a doggie ticket to ride the train, apparently) - old fashioned day out with trains that are lovingly maintained by volunteers in boiler suits

 - Ventnor Botanic Garden - big gardens with plants from around the world, thanks to it being a warm and sheltered spot